Turn AI From a Risky Expense Into a Product Advantage

 Want the detail?

-There's a free six-page playbook that walks through all four stages with the questions we actually ask and the patterns we use.
+There's a free 13-page playbook that walks the whole thing through, with the prompts we actually use and the patterns to avoid.
 Download it here — no sales pitch, just the framework.

 If you'd rather hear it live with the chance to ask Mike and me anything, register for tomorrow's webinar.
 It's free, it's online, it's an hour, and there's a recording for anyone who registers but can't make it live.

 And if you're already building something AI-powered and want a second opinion before you ship, get in touch.
-It's the kind of thing we help with.
+It's the kind of thing we are really rather good at, and we have the badges to prove it.

 About the author